kemenril/LoRaFox/README.md

 ### Using the beacon

-The beacon can store a very large number of presets in flash.
+The beacon can store a very large number of presets in flash, practically limited only by your willingness to manage them.
 A quick press of the *flash* button on the microcontroller board will enable or disable the beacon's transmitter.
 A long press on the button (a couple seconds or so) will load the next preset in the list.